muratk5n/thirdwave/en/README.md

 ---

-H2 View: "A Norwegian school is planned to become home to what is said to be the ‘world’s largest’ metal hydride-based hydrogen storage facility.
+Metal hydrides are very promising tech for storage, see Australian company Lavo.

+H2 View: "A Norwegian school is planned to become home to what is said to be the world’s largest metal hydride-based hydrogen storage facility.
 Hybrid Energy revealed on Tuesday (July 12), that its daughter company Hystorsys had won a contract to install the hydrogen storage at the Vestiden Junior Highschool in Kongsberg, Norway.

 Hystorsys, a spin off from the Norwegian Institute for Energy Technology (IFE), plans to install its storage solution at the school